ReVanced/revanced-patches/docs/3_fingerprinting.md

 # 🔎 Fingerprinting

-Fingerprinting is the process of creating uniquely identifyable data about something arbitrarily large.
+Fingerprinting is the process of creating uniquely identifiable data about something arbitrarily large.
 In the context of ReVanced, fingerprinting is essential to be able to find classes, methods and fields without knowing their original names or certain other attributes, which would be used to identify them under normal circumstances.

 ## ⛳️ Example fingerprint